fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd-joins/steps/1/text.md

 We will cover following topics in this scenario.
 - Performing Joins on Paired RDD
 - Performing Actions on Paired RDD

-We need the following packages to perform the lab exercise:
-- Java Development Kit
-- Scala
-- Spark